View

 </html>

-For more information, refer to Twig.
+For more documentation, refer to Twig.

-Example of Blade Template Engine
+Blade Template Example

-Modify the config/view.php as follows:
+Modify the configuration in config/view.php to:

 <?php